 In relation to the recruitment of new workers, KWM use a third party provider, PageUp for certain aspects our recruitment activities in some jurisdictions.

 KWM requires that all third parties that act as “data processors” for us provide sufficient guarantees to implement appropriate technical and organisational measures, only process personal data for specified purposes and have committed themselves to confidentiality.

 8. Where your data may be processed

-To facilitate our global operations, KWM may transfer, store and process your information within our group of law firms around the world.
+To facilitate our global operations, KWM may transfer, store and process your information within our group of law firms around the world or with various parties as described in section 7.
 A list of countries in which we operate can be found on our website.

 For those individuals residing in the European Economic Area (EEA), this may sometimes involve the transferring of your personal information out of the EEA.
 Laws in these countries may differ from the laws applicable to your country of residence.
-Where we transfer, store and process your data outside of the EEA we have ensured that appropriate safeguards are in place to ensure an adequate level of data protection.
-This may be an adequacy decision of the European Commission confirming an adequate level of data protection in the respective non-EEA country or an agreement on the basis of the EU Model Clauses (a set of clauses issued by the European Commission).
+Where we transfer, store and process your data outside of the EEA we have ensured that appropriate safeguards are in place to provide an adequate level of data protection.
+This may be by way of an adequacy decision of the European Commission confirming an adequate level of data protection in the respective non-EEA country or by way of an agreement containing EU Model Clauses (a set of clauses issued by the European Commission).
 Further information on these EU Model Clauses and the rights they provide to data subjects can be found on the European Commission website.